wobkenh/simplematcomponents/projects/simplemattable/readme.md

 Often times, the first parameter will suffice, so you can leave out the second one.
 Use the second one only if you need to reference another property of your model object in the function.

-All options are accessible either using a 'with'-function that allows you to chain the method calls or directly via the properties of the table column.
+All options are accessible using a 'is'- or 'with'-function that allows you to chain the method calls.
+Also, you can set the properties of the table column directly.

 - transform (`.withTransform(transformFn: (data: T[P], dataParent: T) => string)`): Transform is a function that returns a string representation that will be displayed for this cell.
 This is helpful if e.g. your model contains a Date but you do not want the standard JS string representation of date to show, but rather your preferred format.